NOC-MSM/pyBDY/docs/index.md

 ### Step 3: Running pyBDY

-To use pyBDY, the following command is entered: (the example will run an benchmarking test):
+To use pyBDY, the following command is entered: (the example will run a benchmarking test):

 ```
 pybdy -s /path/to/namelist/file (e.g. ./inputs/namelist_remote.bdy)
 ```

+This command line tool reads a BDY file, extracts boundary data and prepares the data for a NEMO simulation.

 ## Function List :scroll: